 So the second reason Stoptober is a terrible idea is that it makes the process harder.

-Objection #3 – Stopping for a specific period is setting the date for relapse
+Objection #3 – Stop smoking for 31 days? set the date for relapse!

 Setting an end point sets the smoker up for relapse before they have even started.
 I mean stopped.
 I mean… well, you know what I mean.